GusAI40/TAG-AI-Company-Research-Agent/docs/update-log.md

 - Repointed the agent workflow to the in-repo OpenAI Agents shim and Zod clone so Vercel runtimes no longer require external `@openai/agents` or `zod` packages.
 - Removed the temporary tsconfig path aliases to avoid masking missing runtime dependencies in future builds.
 - Elevated the hero-focused messaging in the product vision and UI so members lead every narrative win when presenting PitchGuard insights.
+- Refined the UI copy with Apple-style power words, simplified launch guidance, and documented the voice rules in `docs/pitchguard-vision.md` to keep the experience effortless for every user.